-While the engines accept longer titles than seen here, they also truncate titles in search results.
+While the engines accept longer titles, they also truncate titles in search results.
 In this example can you tell what the first item is?
 Would have guessed staples for a dog fence?
 What about the last one?
 The photo may help in this instance, but a quick glance at titles, you may not know it is a dog door.

 The middle listing is better, but still lacking a keyword “training.”
 While deluxe describes the model, it takes up some valuable space.

 Take a further look at the part of the description showing in the search result.
 Again, engines will show more on an individual product page, but it may be too little too late.
 The first two include the brand name, although the first listing already includes it in the title.
 With the repetition of brand name and model number in the description, the first example has wasted too many characters to know what the product is.

 The bottom example has wasted all of their characters with marketing text.
 Shoppers are not going to search for “advertised price” when shopping for a dog door.

 Taking a look at the middle example, again, it is better than the others, but still wasting a couple of characters with “Choose the” and not fitting “training” or “collar” in the description that is showing.
 However, collar is in the title, so not as necessary.